tcltk/tcl/doc/markdown/safe.md

     ```

 **::safe::setSyncMode** ?*newValue*?
 : This command is used to get or set the "Sync Mode" of the Safe Base.
 When an argument is supplied, the command returns an error if the argument is not a boolean value, or if any Safe Base interpreters exist.
 Typically the value will be set as part of initialization - boolean true for "Sync Mode" on (the default), false for "Sync Mode" off.
 With "Sync Mode" on, the Safe Base keeps each child interpreter's ::auto\_path synchronized with its access path.
-See the section **SYNC MODE** below for details.
+See the section [Sync mode] below for details.

 **::safe::setLogCmd** ?*cmd arg...*?
 : This command installs a script that will be called when interesting life cycle events occur for a safe interpreter.
 When called with no arguments, it returns the currently installed script.
 When called with one argument, an empty string, the currently installed script is removed and logging is turned off.
 The script will be invoked with one additional argument, a string describing the event of interest.
 The main purpose is to help in debugging safe interpreters.
 Using this facility you can get complete error messages while the safe interpreter gets only generic error messages.
 This prevents a safe interpreter from seeing messages about failures and other events that might contain sensitive information such as real directory names.